tylerharter/cs320/f20/lab1/ssh.md

 for now (feel free to get help more specific to your setup during office hours).

-Note: Whenever you need to enter something, like a password, in the terminal, don't worry if nothing is appearing as you're typing.
-Your keystrokes are still registering; the terminal just isn't displaying them!

 <img src="img/15.png" width=600>

 4. run `cat ~/.ssh/id_rsa.pub`.
 Then copy the output (the part